aicastell/noip-service/README.md

 # Register your public IP address to NOIP service

 This docker image allows to register your public IP address in noip service.
-Steps:
+First of all, you need to register to the NOIP web service:

 ## Setup account

-Setup an account in www.noip.com, creating user and password, and choosing a domain name
+Setup an account in www.noip.com, creating user and password, and choosing a domain name.
+After download this git repository:

 ## Download git repo